Seven flags other than the New Zealand Flag are shown for official purposes in New Zealand:

 The New Zealand Red Ensign has sometimes been flown incorrectly, both in New Zealand and overseas, in the belief that it is New Zealand's national flag.

-However, it may be flown on land in places or on occasions of Māori significance.
-The Flags, Emblems, and Names Protection Act 1981 allows for the continuation of this traditional practice.
+As well as being flown on ships, the New Zealand Red Ensign may be flown on land in places or on occasions of Māori significance.
+The Flags, Emblems, and Names Protection Act 1981 allows this traditional practice to continue.

 The New Zealand White Ensign